SS-IL: Separated Softmax for Incremental Learning: Experiments

 \subsection{Results}

 Table \ref{table:Overall_results} shows the results on Average Top-1 and Top-5 accuracy.
-The left half of the table reports the results of fixed $T=10$ with varying exemplar-memory size $|\mathcal{M}|$, and the right half shows the results of fixed $|\mathcal{M}|$ with varying $T$.
+We compare our SS-IL with iCaRL \cite{(icarl)rebuffi17}, vanilla Fine-Tuning (FT) proposed in \cite{(IL2M)Belouadah}, IL2M \cite{(IL2M)Belouadah}, EEIL \cite{(End2EndIL)Castro2018}, BiC \cite{(LargeScaleIL)Wu2019}, LUCIR \cite{(UnifiedIL)Hou2019}, and PODNet \cite{(PODNet)Arthur}.
+For each method, we used the hyperparameters reported in the original paper and run the experiments on all datasets.
+The left half of the table reports the results of fixed $T=10$ with various exemplar-memory size $|\mathcal{M}|$, and the right half shows the results of fixed $|\mathcal{M}|$ with varying $T$.
+We could not run PODNet on Landmark-v2 datasets due to time and memory constraints.

-From the table, we can make the following observations.
-Firstly, among the baselines, there is no clear winner; EEIL tends to excel for small $|\mathcal{M}|$, while BiC achieves much higher accuracy than other baselines for large $|\mathcal{M}|$.
-Secondly, SS-IL consistently dominates other baselines for all the large-scale datasets throughout every possible scenarios.
-In particular, SS-IL outperforms other state-of-the-art baselines with significant margin in ImageNet-1K and Landmark-v2-10K.
-Lastly, when smaller $|\mathcal{M}|$ is used, the accuracy drop is marginal in all datasets, which indicates SS-IL is somewhat robust to $|\mathcal{M}|$.
+In Table \ref{table:Overall_results}, we observe that there is no clear winner among the baselines; EEIL tends to excel for ImageNet-1K and Landmark-v2-1K, but for Landmark-v2-10K, LUCIR achieves the highest accuracy among baselines.
+Furthermore, the accuracy of all the baselines drastically drops when $|\mathcal{M}|$ gets smaller.
+The results presented here are consistent to the conclusion of \cite{(Survey)belouadah2020} about the sensitiveness of recent CIL models to incremental scenarios and memory constraints.
+However, we observe that SS-IL dominates other baselines throughout almost every scenario.
+This indicates that SS-IL can be robustly applied to various conditions while other baselines are vulnerable to specific situation.
+Particularly, a notable characteristics of SS-IL is that the accuracy degradation of our model is minimal even when $|\mathcal{M}|$ becomes small, indicating the robustness with respect to the exemplar-memory size.

-Figure \ref{fig:Top_5} shows the overall result on each dataset with respect to the incremental task, when $|\mathcal{M}|=20k$ and $T=10$, and the tasks are denoted as classes.
-In this figure, we denote jointly trained approach as the Upper-bound.
+Figure \ref{fig:Top_5} shows the overall Top-5 accuracy on each dataset with respect to the incremental task, when $|\mathcal{M}|=20k$ and $T=10$, and the tasks are denoted as classes.
+In this figure, we denote jointly trained approach as the Upper bound.
 Note that SS-IL again mostly dominates the baselines, and the performance gap over the baselines widens as the incremental task increases.
-Especially, in ImageNet-1K, compared with other baselines which have more performance degradation from the Upper-bound, our SS-IL is less affected by catastrophic forgetting.
-Furthermore, we observe that iCaRL and EEIL achieves lower accuracy in the first incremental task.
-Weak Nearest Exemplar Mean (NEM) classifier in iCaRL and inefficient training schedule in EEIL are the main reasons of low accuracy.
+Especially, in ImageNet-1K, compared with other baselines which have more performance degradation from the Upper bound, our SS-IL is less affected by catastrophic forgetting.
+Furthermore, we observe that iCaRL and EEIL achieve lower accuracy in the first incremental task.
+The Weak Nearest Exemplar Mean (NEM) classifier of iCaRL and the inefficient training schedule of EEIL could be the main reasons for such low accuracies.